-The Disney Dream is the third ship in the Disney Cruise Line fleet – and the first of the larger ships (the other being the Disney Fantasy).
-It was brought into service in 2011 after a christening by Jennifer Hudson (who was one an entertainer aboard the Disney Wonder).
+The Disney Dream is the third ship in the Disney Cruise Line fleet – and the first of the larger Dream class ships (the other being the Disney Fantasy).
+It was brought into service in 2011 after a christening by Jennifer Hudson (who was once an entertainer aboard the Disney Wonder).

-It offers 1,250 staterooms, and can accommodate up to 4,000 passengers.
+It offers 1,250 staterooms and can accommodate up to 4,000 passengers.
 It definitely feels like a large ship – it takes a while to completely explore it.
-After four different sailings on the Disney Dream, I feel like there are still areas that I haven’t explored.
+After seven different sailings on the ship, I feel like there are still areas that I haven’t explored.